Most creators spend all their time on the post itself and nothing on what happens before and after. That's backwards.

 Check When Your Audience Is Most Active

-Go to Settings → Insights → Followers, scroll down to see your audience's active times.
+Go to Settings navigate to Insights then go to Followers, scroll down to see your audience's active times.
 Post when your specific audience is online, not when generic advice says to post.

 Your audience's real behavior overrides all general timing recommendations.
 If your followers are primarily active at 9 PM on weekdays, that's your optimal posting window — not the 6 AM that productivity influencers recommend.